tecladocode/web-dev-bootcamp/curriculum/section03/lectures/04_anatomy_of_an_html_tag/README.md

 While nothing will break, you should respect the convention of having unique ids, as having a unique identifier can be extremely useful.
 We already have classes for identifying groups of elements, so there's no need to duplicate this pattern with ids as well.
 :::

+### Shorthand attributes

+In some cases, you may see attributes written as just the attribute name, without the following `=` and value.
+This is a shorthand for writing `=""` after the attribute name, and it's used for attributes which don't take any value.

+An example is the `required` attribute for form fields, which can be written as either `required=""` or, more commonly, as `required`.

+### Other attributes

+There are lots of other attributes available to us in HTML, many of which are specific to certain element types.
+We've already seen one example: the `required` attribute.

+You don't need to memorise the available attributes, but if you ever need to look something up, you can find a good reference on the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes).
+The MDN &mdash; short for **M**ozilla **D**eveloper **N**etwork &mdash; is a great resource for looking up and learning about web technologies.
+It's an invaluable tool that you should spend some time getting familiar with.

 [^p]: [The usage of `<p>` elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/p)